The rugged coastline of Monterey features deep blue waters and rocks worn smooth by the pounding of waves.

 The bay, sheltered from winds and weather, is a peaceful place.
 Across this bay lies the area of Monterey known as Cannery Row, made famous by novelist John Steinbeck.

+The most famous attraction of the 17-Mile Drive is a tree.
 Somehow, on the edge of this rocky land, a tree took root more than 200 years ago.
-It grew, seemingly out of stone, and survived in spite of great odds.
+It grew, seemingly out of stone, and survives in spite of great odds.
 Perched alone on the cliff, it’s known as the Lone Cypress.
 People come from all over to view this testament to tenacity.

 The tree is now fenced off so visitors can’t get close, and cables secure the tree atop its rocky ledge.
 The Lone Cypress is obviously in a fragile spot, but still it stands tall.
-It reminds us that we can stay strong as troubled waters swirl all around.
+In the storms of the rainy winter of 2019, one of the branches fell.
+But arborists say the tree itself is still fine.